 Toast pistachios at 160°C / 325°F for 5–7 minutes until they smell nutty and louder than before.
 Do not walk away.
 Nuts go from “toasty” to “burnt regret” fast.

-How to Make The Jennifer Aniston Salad
+How to Make The Jennifer Aniston-Inspired Viral Salad

 Cook your quinoa (or prep your bulgur) first, because the biggest way people ruin this salad is rushing the grain and throwing everything together while it’s still steaming hot—hot grain melts feta, wilts herbs, and suddenly your “fresh viral salad” tastes like a warm cafeteria situation.